The Opportunity Cost of Holding Excess Cash

 The Break-Even Analysis (How Long Until Stocks Win)

 Stocks are volatile short-term but dominant long-term.
-Rolling historical periods show:
+Rolling historical periods from NYU finance professor Aswath Damodaran's return dataset (1928-2025) show:

 5-year horizon: Stocks beat cash in 80%+ of rolling 5-year periods.
 Worst 5-year stretch: 1928-1932 (Great Depression).
 Best: 1995-1999 (+28% annualized).

 10-year horizon: Stocks beat cash in 95%+ of rolling 10-year periods.
-Even periods including 2008 crash (like 2000-2009) saw stocks roughly break even with cash when dividends reinvested.
+Even periods including the 2008 crash (like 2000-2009) saw stocks roughly break even with cash when dividends were reinvested.

 20+ year horizon: Stocks beat cash in virtually 100% of periods.
-Longest stretch where cash matched stocks: ~15 years during stagflation and dot-com crash recovery (1966-1981 saw real stock returns near zero).
+The longest stretch where cash matched stocks was roughly 15 years during stagflation (1966-1981), when real stock returns hovered near zero.

-Why this matters: If your time horizon is 1-2 years, cash is defensible (you can't afford a 20% drawdown right before you need the money).
-If your horizon is 10+ years, holding cash is irrational—you're accepting near-certain underperformance to avoid volatility you can ride out.
+If your time horizon is 1-2 years, cash is defensible.
+If your horizon is 10+ years, holding excess cash is accepting near-certain underperformance to avoid volatility you can ride out.

 Investors often keep excess cash because "I might need it someday."
 This confuses liquidity with safety.
-Stocks are liquid too—you can sell shares and have cash in your account within 2 business days (T+2 settlement).
+Stocks are liquid too—you can sell shares and have cash in your account within 1 business day (T+1 settlement since May 2024).

-Detection signal: If you have $50,000 in savings but "no immediate plans" for it, you're hoarding cash out of fear or inertia.
-That $50,000 costs you $3,500/year in foregone stock returns (7% real opportunity cost).
+Detection signal: If you have $50,000 in savings with no specific plan for it, that money is idle.
+That $50,000 costs you roughly $3,500/year in foregone stock returns (7% real opportunity cost).

 Real Portfolio Impact (Two Investors Over 30 Years)